inf-monkeys/helm-charts/charts/core/README.md

 ## Built-IN LLM Models

-You can configure the built-in large language model, which can be used by all teams within the system.​⬤
+You can configure the built-in large language model, which can be used by all teams within the system.​

 | Parameter   | Description                                                                                                            | Default Value |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------- | ------------- |